eClip-/api/calls/subscribes.md

 ## /updated/course/{cid}
 cid is obligatory.
 You have to be participant to the course.
 You will get an incoming response like this.

-In the header the will be an new attribute type:updated
+In the header there will be an new attribute `type` which is set to `updated`
 ```json
 {
   "msg": "A course got an updated",